 5. Support your team by being available

-Some leaders are out and about continuously and difficult to contact.
+Some leaders are difficult to contact.
 Sometimes this is the nature of their position.
-Regardless, you need to ensure that you provide your team with frequent opportunities to engage with you.
+Regardless, you need to ensure that you provide your team with frequent opportunities to talk to you.

-Set times when you will be available for questions or clarification and stick to them.
-Make yourself available.
-I know, you’re super important.
-I don’t care.
+Set times when you will be available and stick to them.
 Make yourself available to your team so they have opportunities to discuss and confirm things with you.

 You may think that you are showing trust by allowing your team just to “get on with it” without you.
-Your team may just feel like you’re an absent leader who doesn’t care and will hang them out to dry when the going gets tough.
+Your team may just feel like you’re never around and don’t care about them.

-A team that isn’t learning is likely to be stagnating.
-Teams that aren’t given opportunities to develop their skills may suffer from a lack of confidence in their ability to perform at their best.
+A team that isn’t learning is stagnating.
+Teams that aren’t given opportunities to develop their skills may suffer from a lack of confidence to perform at their best.

-It’s up to you to provide opportunities to learn, whether it be through mentoring, formal training or on the job experience.
-Targeting specific areas where team members are lacking confidence is a good starting point.
+It’s up to you to provide opportunities to learn, through mentoring, training or on the job coaching.
+Targeting areas where team members are lacking confidence is a good starting point.

-Cross-skilling your team is also very important.
-Cross-skilling is the process of spreading skills and experience throughout your team.
-This eliminates the problem of “Tim is the only person who knows anything about this and he resigned.”
+Cross training your team is also very important.
+Cross-skilling means spreading skills and experience throughout your team.
+This removes the problem of “Tim is the only person who knows anything about this and he just quit.”
 Oops.

-Cross-skilling also allows your team members to consult with colleagues to collaboratively solve problems, rather than feeling like they’re the only person who can understand them.
+Cross training also allows your team members to work with colleagues to solve problems, rather than feeling like they’re the only person who can understand them.

 Unsupported team members are stressed team members.
-If you want your team to run efficiently and produce high quality work, you’ll need to delegate.
-Delegation is extremely stressful if you fail to support your employees at the same time.
+If you want your team to run efficiently and produce good work, you’ll need to delegate.
+Delegation can be stressful if you fail to support your people at the same time.

-You need to remove the feelings of vulnerability and exposure that some of your team members will feel when tackling significant tasks or dealing with senior people.
+You need to remove the feelings of exposure that some of your team members will feel when tackling hard tasks or dealing with senior people.
 When a team member seems stressed, think about how you may be contributing to this problem.
-It is usually not because they are “weak” or “ineffective”, it usually begins with the leadership.
+It is usually not because they are “weak” or “ineffective”.
+It begins with leadership.